yukuku/kotlin-web-site/docs/topics/time.md

 To get a string representation, use the `.toString()` function.
 By default, the time is reported using each unit that is present.
 For example: `1h 0m 45.677s` or `-(6d 5h 5m 28.284s)`

-To configure the output, use the `.toString()` function with your desired `Duration.Unit` and number of decimal places as function parameters:
+To configure the output, use the `.toString()` function with your desired `DurationUnit` and number of decimal places as function parameters:

 ```kotlin